Bottomline Technologies (de) (NASDAQ:EPAY) Issues Q2 2022 Earnings Guidance

 Bottomline Technologies (de) (NASDAQ:EPAY) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.240-$0.260 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.290.
 The company issued revenue guidance of $125 million-$127 million, compared to the consensus revenue estimate of $127.65 million.Bottomline Technologies (de) also updated its FY 2022 guidance to $1.110-$1.150 EPS.

-Several equities analysts have recently commented on the stock.
-Royal Bank of Canada boosted their target price on shares of Bottomline Technologies (de) from $45.00 to $52.00 and gave the company a sector perform rating in a research report on Wednesday, November 10th.
-Needham & Company LLC boosted their target price on shares of Bottomline Technologies (de) from $46.00 to $55.00 and gave the company a buy rating in a research report on Wednesday, November 10th.
-DA Davidson boosted their target price on shares of Bottomline Technologies (de) from $44.00 to $50.00 and gave the company a neutral rating in a research report on Tuesday.
-They noted that the move was a valuation call.
-William Blair restated a market perform rating on shares of Bottomline Technologies (de) in a research report on Wednesday, November 10th.
-Finally, Raymond James boosted their target price on shares of Bottomline Technologies (de) from $44.00 to $54.00 and gave the company an outperform rating in a research report on Thursday, October 21st.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus price target of $52.33.
+A number of brokerages have issued reports on EPAY.
+Craig Hallum decreased their target price on shares of Bottomline Technologies (de) from $50.00 to $45.00 and set a hold rating for the company in a research note on Wednesday, August 11th.
+Royal Bank of Canada raised their price target on shares of Bottomline Technologies (de) from $45.00 to $52.00 and gave the company a sector perform rating in a report on Wednesday, November 10th.
+William Blair restated a market perform rating on shares of Bottomline Technologies (de) in a report on Wednesday, November 10th.
+Needham & Company LLC raised their price target on shares of Bottomline Technologies (de) from $46.00 to $55.00 and gave the company a buy rating in a report on Wednesday, November 10th.
+Finally, Zacks Investment Research downgraded shares of Bottomline Technologies (de) from a hold rating to a strong sell rating in a report on Thursday, November 18th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Bottomline Technologies (de) currently has an average rating of Hold and an average target price of $52.33.

-In other Bottomline Technologies (de) news, CEO Robert A. Eberle sold 1,397 shares of the stock in a transaction dated Monday, August 23rd.
-The shares were sold at an average price of $41.40, for a total transaction of $57,835.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Robert A. Eberle sold 4,000 shares of the stock in a transaction dated Wednesday, August 25th.
-The stock was sold at an average price of $41.89, for a total transaction of $167,560.00.
-Following the transaction, the chief executive officer now owns 479,589 shares of the company’s stock, valued at approximately $20,089,983.21.
+In other news, CEO Robert A. Eberle sold 2,608 shares of the business’s stock in a transaction dated Monday, October 4th.
+The shares were sold at an average price of $38.52, for a total transaction of $100,460.16.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Robert A. Eberle sold 1,393 shares of the business’s stock in a transaction dated Thursday, September 2nd.
+The stock was sold at an average price of $42.60, for a total transaction of $59,341.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 21,836 shares of company stock valued at $926,031.
-2.80% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 14,001 shares of company stock worth $599,702 in the last quarter.
+Insiders own 2.80% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the company.
-LPL Financial LLC boosted its position in shares of Bottomline Technologies (de) by 36.1% in the third quarter.
-LPL Financial LLC now owns 9,219 shares of the technology company’s stock valued at $359,000 after acquiring an additional 2,444 shares during the period.
-Bank of New York Mellon Corp boosted its position in shares of Bottomline Technologies (de) by 2.5% in the third quarter.
-Bank of New York Mellon Corp now owns 424,058 shares of the technology company’s stock valued at $16,658,000 after acquiring an additional 10,324 shares during the period.
-Finally, Morgan Stanley boosted its position in shares of Bottomline Technologies (de) by 138.2% in the second quarter.
-Morgan Stanley now owns 718,992 shares of the technology company’s stock valued at $26,661,000 after acquiring an additional 417,173 shares during the period.
-Institutional investors own 90.43% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Morgan Stanley boosted its position in shares of Bottomline Technologies (de) by 138.2% during the 2nd quarter.
+Morgan Stanley now owns 718,992 shares of the technology company’s stock valued at $26,661,000 after acquiring an additional 417,173 shares in the last quarter.
+Bank of New York Mellon Corp boosted its position in Bottomline Technologies (de) by 2.5% in the third quarter.
+Bank of New York Mellon Corp now owns 424,058 shares of the technology company’s stock valued at $16,658,000 after buying an additional 10,324 shares in the last quarter.
+Finally, LPL Financial LLC boosted its position in Bottomline Technologies (de) by 36.1% in the third quarter.
+LPL Financial LLC now owns 9,219 shares of the technology company’s stock valued at $359,000 after buying an additional 2,444 shares in the last quarter.
+Institutional investors and hedge funds own 90.43% of the company’s stock.

 Bottomline Technologies (de) Company Profile